World Grand Prix: The Big Race from Cars 2

 Music and Sound

-The soundtrack by Michael Giacchino intensely accompanies each key moment of the Grand Prix, contributing to the overall energy of the film.
+The original soundtrack by Michael Giacchino intensely accompanies each key moment of the Grand Prix, contributing to the overall energy of the film.

 World Grand Prix Summary Table

-Element | Detail |
+| Element | Detail |

-Name of the race | World Grand Prix |
+| Race Name | World Grand Prix |

-Organizer | Sir Miles Axlerod |
+| Organizer | Sir Miles Axlerod |

-Circuits | Tokyo, Porto Corsa, London |
+| Circuits | Tokyo, Porto Corsa, London |

-Fuel used | Allinol |
+| Fuel Used | Allinol |

-Parallel plot | Espionage and sabotage |
+| Parallel Plot | Espionage and sabotage |

-Notable participants | Lightning McQueen, Francesco, Lewis Hamilton, Carla Veloso |
+| Notable Participants | Lightning McQueen, Francesco, Lewis Hamilton, Carla Veloso |

-Movie | Cars 2 (2011) |
+| Film | Cars 2 (2011) |

 FAQ

-Conclusion: More than a Race, an Adventure
+Conclusion: More Than a Race, an Adventure